dymodi/dymodi.github.io/Research/Beacon/Beacon-Localization-Related-Works.md

 * Some basic experiment results are shown on BLE RSSI are shown in [2][8][10] (static performance), [5] (exponential decreasing) and [8] (RSSI variation with receiver moving).
 * More about BLE beacon sensor power consumption can be found in the [SensingKit Report](http://ieeexplore.ieee.org/abstract/document/7723503/).
 * An interesting and useful knowledge for indoor positioning: The average human walking pace is approximately 1.5m/s [8].

+10/10/17 Update
+* No unified algorithm is applicable in real world large scale system due to complex environment.
+[11]
+* Some challenges are still there before we can achieve a ubiquitous indoor localization system.
+[12]

 No discussion on the security issue.